davidtchiu/davidtchiu.github.io/teaching/cs475/tut1/index.md

     - Warning: Assert that you allocated enough space in the `char` array in the first place, before using `sprintf()`, `strcpy()`, `strcat()`.

-**Capturing and Parsing Keyboard Input** When getting keyboard input, recall that `scanf()` only reads up to the next whitespace in the input.
+**Correctly Capturing and Parsing String Input** When getting keyboard input, recall that `scanf()` only reads up to the next whitespace in the input.
 That's good for reading individual tokens, but what if you wanted to read an entire line of input that could contain white spaces?
   - You need to use the [fgets()](https://www.geeksforgeeks.org/fgets-gets-c-language/) function to read an entire line of input from user into a string.

     ```c